aleabodo/survival-pi-docs/docs/season2/shopping_district.md

 ## Currency

 This season, we're a little bit more flexible about the currency. **The owner of the shop decides what they want as a currency.** Most people like to use **Diamonds** or the less inflationary and fractional currency **Bitcoins**.
-You can invest in Bitcoin with the Villager at Spawn. ☺️
+You can invest in Bitcoin with the Villager at Spawn.
+Or you just create your own currency. ☺️